Skip to content

 XPath (XML Path Language) is a query language for selecting nodes and computing values from XML and HTML documents using path expressions.

-XPath (XML Path Language) is a query language for selecting nodes and computing values from XML and HTML documents using path expressions.
-It’s a W3C standard used extensively in XSLT transformations, web scraping, test automation (Selenium), and XML processing.
+XPath (XML Path Language) is a W3C-standardized query language for selecting nodes and computing values from XML and HTML documents using path-like expressions.
+First published in 1999 and now at version 3.1, XPath is used extensively in XSLT transformations, web scraping with libraries like lxml and Cheerio, browser test automation (Selenium and Playwright), and document processing pipelines.

 Path expressions